 As stated by Bankman-Fried in the uncovered balance sheet,

-“There were many things I wish I could do differently than I did, but the largest are represented by these two things: the poorly labeled internal bank-related [account], and the size of customer withdrawals during a run on the bank.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“There were many things I wish I could do differently than I did, but the largest are represented by these two things: the poorly labeled internal bank-related [account], and the size of customer withdrawals during a run on the bank.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action